ekhadley/subliminal/README.md

         - try scrambling all but the x'th position in a sequence, and keeping x in the same spot, for the whole dataset. still destroys transfer?

    - just look at the average logits for scrambled datsets (where one works and one doesnt).
 Any major difference?

+   - Just take a sequence from the dataset and peruse the features.
+      - compare with/without system prompt.
+      - compare finetuned model with/without system prompt.